PalisadoesFoundation/talawa-docs/docs/developers/talawa/talawa-lint.md

 class MyClass {}
 ```

-#### For function/method/getter/setter
+#### For functions and methods

-Same rules as for non functions/methods...... as described above, in conjunction with two other
+Same rules as for non functions/methods as described above, in conjunction with two other
 sections for `**params**:` and `**returns**:`

 1. Follow same rules as described in the above section.